 High Desert Museum

-Here, you can get up close with native wildlife, talk with historic characters, or even visit an authentic homestead and sawmill from 1904.
+Here, you can get up close with native wildlife, talk with historical characters, or even visit an authentic homestead and sawmill from 1904.
 There are several fun hands-on programs for your kids to enjoy.

 The Sunriver Homeowners Aquatic & Recreation Center – otherwise known as SHARC – offers fun activities no matter what time of year you visit.

-Besides the pool, you also have access to disc golf, Paulina Park (complete with playground, bocce ball, and rock climbing), basketball court, and even winter tubing trails.
+Besides the pool, you also have access to disc golf, Paulina Park (complete with playground, bocce ball, rock climbing), basketball court, and even winter tubing trails.

 Cascade Indoor Sports